Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: Proof of the pole property

-\begin{theorem} For $k\geq 0$, the matrices $M^{(k)}(x,t)$ only have singularities at the branchpoints of the spectral curve $x=-q_0\pm \sqrt{\frac{\theta}{q_0}}$ and a possible pole singularity at infinity.
-In particular they are holomorphic at the even zero of the spectral curve $x=q_0$.
-Consequently the same singularity structure holds for the functions $W_n^{(g)}(x_1,\dots,x_n)$. \end{theorem}
+\begin{thm} For $k\geq 0$, the matrices $M^{(k)}(x,t)$ only have singularities at the branch points of the spectral curve $x=-q_0\pm \sqrt{{\theta}/{q_0}}$ and a possible pole singularity at infinity.
+In particular they are holomorphic at the even zero $x=q_0$ of $E_{\infty}(x)$ given by \eqref{eq:E-infinity}.
+Consequently the same singularity structure holds for the functions $W_n^{(g)}(x_1,\dots,x_n)$ thanks to the relation \eqref{alternative}. \end{thm}

-\underline{Remark}: It is also interesting to observe that using the differential equation in $x$ rather than the one in $t$ provides a similar set of equations: \beq { = }. \eeq However in this case, it is not possible to exclude pole singularities at the double zero of the spectral curve $x=q_0$.
-Thus we understand here the importance of the differential equation with respect to $t$ in the context of the determinantal formulas.
+\begin{rem} It is also interesting to observe that using the differential equation in $x$ rather than the one in $t$ provides a similar linear equation instead of \eqref{PolePropJM}:

+However in this case, it is not easy to exclude the pole at the double zero $x=q_0$ of the spectral curve.
+Thus we understand here the importance of the differential equation with respect to $t$ in the context of the determinantal formulas. \end{rem}